 It is important that the reported results of a pilot trial reflect the objectives.
-Results may include, for example, recruitment, retention or response rates or, other sorts of rates as in Example 1 above.
-Because the sample size in a pilot trial is likely to be small, estimates of these rates will be imprecise and this imprecision should be recognised, for example by calculating a confidence interval around the estimate.
-Commonly authors do not give such a confidence interval (CI) but if the numerator and denominator are given the CI can be calculated.
-For example, in Example 1 the Wilson 95% CI for 100% (30/30) is 88.65 to 100% and for 94% (29/31) it is 79.78 to 98.21% (OpenEpi Seattle).[77]
-If authors do report differences between trial arms (and this is not necessary if it is not consistent with the objectives of the trial) then confidence intervals again provide readers with an assessment of precision (Example 2) which usually indicates considerable uncertainty.
-If samples in the pilot trial and future definitive trial are drawn from slightly different populations, confidence intervals calculated from the pilot will not directly indicate the likely upper and lower bounds of the relevant measure in the future definitive trial, but can nevertheless highlight the lack of precision effectively.
+Results might include, for example, recruitment, retention or response rates, or other sorts of rates, as in example 1.
+Because the sample size in a pilot trial is likely to be small, estimates of these rates will be imprecise and this imprecision should be recognised, for example, by calculating a confidence interval around the estimate.
+Commonly, authors do not give such a confidence interval, but if the numerator and denominator are given the confidence interval can be calculated.
+In example 1 the Wilson 95% confidence interval for 100% (30/30) is 88.65% to 100% and for 94% (29/31) is 79.78% to 98.21% (OpenEpi Seattle).78 If authors do report differences between trial arms (and this is not necessary if it is not consistent with the objectives of the trial) then confidence intervals again provide readers with an assessment of precision (example 2), which usually indicates considerable uncertainty.
+If samples in the pilot trial and future definitive RCT are drawn from slightly different populations, confidence intervals calculated from the pilot will not directly indicate the likely upper and lower bounds of the relevant measure in the future definitive RCT, but can nevertheless highlight the lack of precision effectively.

+- Item 17h

-Standard CONSORT item: for binary outcomes, presentation of both absolute and relative effect sizes is recommended
+- Standard CONSORT item: for binary outcomes, presentation of both absolute and relative effect sizes is recommended

-Extension for pilot trials: not applicable
+- Extension for pilot trials: not applicable

+- Explanation

-This item is included in the 2010 CONSORT Statement because when considering clinical implications, neither the relative nor absolute measures of effect size for binary outcomes give a complete picture of the effect of an intervention.
-For example, relative risks are less affected than absolute risks by differences in baseline populations across studies but, on the other hand, can sometimes be misinterpreted in terms of population benefit.
+This item is included in the 2010 CONSORT statement because when considering clinical implications, neither the relative nor the absolute measures of effect size for binary outcomes give a complete picture of the effect of an intervention.
+For example, relative risks are less affected by differences in baseline populations across studies than are absolute risks, although sometimes can be misinterpreted in terms of population benefit.
 In addition, different audiences (clinical, policy, patient) prefer to use one or the other measure.
 However, in pilot trials the situation is different.
-Because of the imprecision of estimates from these trials and the fact that samples in these trials can be unrepresentative (see item 17a), we caution against any reliance on estimates of effect size from pilot trials for clinical implications (see also Introduction, Scope, Box 2).
-Information from outcome data, however, can be legitimately used for other purposes such as estimating inputs for sample size for the future definitive trial (see item 7a).
+Because of the imprecision of estimates from these trials and the fact that samples in these trials can be unrepresentative (see item 17a), we caution against any reliance on estimates of effect size from pilot trials for clinical implications (see also Introduction, Scope of this paper, and box 1).
+Information from outcome data, however, can be legitimately used for other purposes, such as estimating inputs for sample size for the future definitive RCT (see item 7a).
 Thus item 17b, which is underpinned by rationale around clinical implications, is not applicable.

+- Item 18

-Standard CONSORT item: results of any other analyses performed, including subgroup analyses and adjusted analyses, distinguishing pre-specified from exploratory
+- Standard CONSORT item: results of any other analyses performed, including subgroup analyses and adjusted analyses, distinguishing prespecified from exploratory

-Extension for pilot trials: results of any other analyses performed that could be used to inform the future definitive trial
+- Extension for pilot trials: results of any other analyses performed that could be used to inform the future definitive RCT

+- Example

-"Sensitivity analysis
+- "Sensitivity analysis

 At both six and 12 weeks, findings were insensitive to the exclusion of those catheterised throughout their hospital stay (and also to the exclusion of those who were never incontinent following the removal of a catheter).
-However, at both time points, odds ratios reduced when those with pre-stroke incontinence were excluded...."[78]
+However, at both time points, odds ratios reduced when those with pre-stroke incontinence were excluded . . . "